Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Lack of ties to Italy

-No Schengen visas in the last 3 years, no trips to Italy, motivation letter in Russian — all are signals to the consulate that the applicant is not familiar with Italian reality.
+No Schengen visas in the last 3 years, no trips to Italy, motivation letter in Russian — all are signals to the consulate that the applicant is unfamiliar with Italian reality.

 5

-Even B1 level may be insufficient without a certificate.
+Even B1 level may be insufficient without certification.
 A motivation letter in Russian is a bad sign.

 6